postsharp/Metalama.Samples/examples/change-tracking/change-tracking-4/README.md

 [!metalama-project-buttons .]

 In this article, we will implement the ability to revert the object to the last-accepted version.
 In the .NET Framework, this ability is exposed as the <xref:System.ComponentModel.IRevertibleChangeTracking> interface.
 It adds a new <xref:System.ComponentModel.IRevertibleChangeTracking.RejectChanges*> method.
-This method must revert any changes done since the last call to <xref:System.ComponentModel.IChangeTracking.AcceptChanges*>  method.
+This method must revert any changes done since the last call to the <xref:System.ComponentModel.IChangeTracking.AcceptChanges*> method.

-To implement this pattern, we need duplicate each field or automatic property: one copy will contain the _current_ value, and the second value the _accepted_ value.
-The <xref:System.ComponentModel.IChangeTracking.AcceptChanges*>  method copies the current values to the accepted values, while the <xref:System.ComponentModel.IRevertibleChangeTracking.RejectChanges*> method the accepted values to the current value.
+To implement this pattern, we need to duplicate each field or automatic property: one copy will contain the _current_ value, and the second value will contain the _accepted_ value.
+The <xref:System.ComponentModel.IChangeTracking.AcceptChanges*> method copies the current values to the accepted values, while the <xref:System.ComponentModel.IRevertibleChangeTracking.RejectChanges*> method copies the accepted values to the current value.

 Let's see this pattern in action: